 Leighty Science Scholars Program

-The Leighty Science Scholars Program is designated for high-achieving Biology, Chemistry, or Physics majors and includes graduate-level research opportunities and a summer stipend.
+The Leighty Science Scholars Program is designated for high-achieving biology, chemistry, physics and pre-engineering students and includes graduate-level research opportunities and a summer stipend.

 Admitted students can access the application through their VIP page.